 Why it’s important for a bee removal company to hold a pesticide applicator license.

 It’s important to know why a company needs a pesticide applicator license.
 Some companies may decide that it’s easier to exterminate, rather than relocate.
 At Bee Safe Bee Removal, we have a pesticide application license because it’s one of the steps we employ in our removal process.
 We do not kill the bees in the hive.
 We safely remove them and relocate them.
 Once the bees are relocated from the property, the hive, comb, and honey are removed.
 Then, and only then is pesticide applied.
 The only reason we apply the pesticide is so that any strays that come back to the location of their hive cannot start a new colony.
 I guarantee that a carpenter, and a pest control company won’t meet many of the above checklists.
-Really, your best option is a beekeeping relocation service that meets that the high standards discussed in this article, and will also properly bee proof your property.
+Really, your best option is a beekeeping relocation service that meets that the high standards discussed in this article, and will also properly bee proof your property or remove bee infestations.